awwx/meteor-browser-msg/README.md

 Chrome on iOS does not implement the local storage event.

 IE 6 and IE 7 do not implement local storage.
-(IE's userData feature stores data but does not include a cross-tab storage change event).
+(And the userData feature, which can be used as a polyfill for storing data, does not include a cross-tab storage change event).